roskenet/simple-cms/README.md

 Everything in /pages/ will be accessible from the web.
 So you can put fragments etc. directly in <TemplateDir> (or any subdirectory).
 Create <TemplateDir>/pages/index.html.

-You can provide static key/value pairs in a property file (key=value) and inject them with --static=<FullPathToStaticValueFile> into your thymeleaf templates.
+Provide static key/value pairs in a property file (key=value) and inject them with --static=<FullPathToStaticValueFile> into your thymeleaf templates.

+Supports Springs CRaSH.

 Start up your cms with
 java -jar simple-cms-<VERSION>.jar